Skip to main content Skip to accessibility

 If your complaint relates to professional misconduct then the relevant Government Department will be responsible for investigating the allegations made.
 This may lead to an internal disciplinary investigation into the matter and involvement of one of the professional regulatory bodies.

-If a customer wishes to raise a concern about an employee of the Government of Jersey directly, they can write to the appropriate professional or regulatory body to make a complaint.
+If a customer wishes to raise a concern about our employees directly, they can write to the appropriate professional or regulatory body to make a complaint.
 It is the decision of the professional or regulatory body whether to progress the complaint and whether to investigate the matter and what level of investigation is required.

-A complaint to a professional body can be made even if a complaint is made under the Government of Jersey (GoJ) Complaints Policy.
-If an investigation has already started under the GOJ Complaints Policy, the professional body may wait for the outcome of this before deciding what action it should take, or the professional body may ask that the GOJ waits for the outcome of the professional body’s investigation before Government start their own investigation.
+A complaint to a professional body can be made even if a complaint is made under our Complaints Policy.
+If an investigation has already started under the Complaints Policy, the professional body may wait for the outcome of this before deciding what action it should take, or the professional body may ask that we wait for the outcome of the professional body’s investigation before we start our own investigation.

 Withdrawal of complaints